pivovarit/articles/README.md

 # articles
-Code snippets for articles posted at 4comprehension.com
+Code snippets for articles posted at 4comprehension.com organized using the one-top-level-module-per-series strategy.